Ansu Fati

-Anssumane "Ansu" Fati Vieira (born 31 October 2002) is a professional footballer who plays as a forward or winger for club Monaco, on loan from club Barcelona.
-Born in Guinea-Bissau, Fati has represented Spain at youth and senior level.
+Anssumane "Ansu" Fati Vieira (born 31 October 2002) is a professional footballer who plays as a left winger or forward for club Monaco.
+Born in Guinea-Bissau, he played for the Spain national team.

+Fati joined Barcelona's La Masia at the age of ten and rose rapidly through the ranks, becoming one of the club's youngest-ever debutants and goalscorers in 2019.
+After an early breakthrough at senior level, his progress was disrupted by a series of injuries.
+He later had loan spells at Premier League club Brighton & Hove Albion and Ligue 1 side Monaco, before the latter made his move permanent in 2026.
+He also represented Spain at international level, and won the UEFA Nations League with the side in 2023.

 Early life

 Fati was born on 31 October 2002 in Bissau, Guinea-Bissau.
 He moved to Seville with his family at the age of five, when his older brother Braima signed for Sevilla.
 His other brother, Miguel Fati, is also a footballer, as is his older cousin, Ença Fati.
+Fati is an ethnic Manjak.